nasigorengzona/Bayar-Fintech/README.md

 # Bayar-Fintech
 This is a beginner Android Application.
-This was programmed using Java
+This was programmed in Java